ArmandPhilippot/apeu/README.md

 Then each templates use some methods to translate those messages in the current locale.
 It also supports pluralization and route localization.

+### Mailer

+This project uses [Nodemailer](https://nodemailer.com/) to allow sending emails with the contact form (through an API route).
+Make sure to configure your SMTP options using a `.env` file.

+The easiest way to get started is:

+1. `cp .env.example .env`
+2. Replace the placeholders in `.env` with your own configuration

+> [!NOTE]
+> If you want to test sending emails from `localhost` using your own mail server, you might need to add some permissions in your firewall.

 ### Search

 The search is powered by [Pagefind](https://pagefind.app/), a fully static search library.
 It needs to index the contents in advance to be able to work.